ChandlerXiandeYang/USL_unification/README.md

 3) Change the path in the file "Code_and_its_output_for_the_manuscript.qmd" to the path you stored the downloaded data and then run "code and its output for muanscript.qmd" in RStudio or use quarto_render() in R.
 4) The outputs are 15 tables named Table 1 to Table 15.
 If you add 1 to the number of each table, you get the table in the manuscript.

-# How to use these functions?
+# How to Use These Functions?

 The following is for users who want to understand those functions or want to apply it in business operation.